- Regular exercise and a nutritious diet can increase longevity, health, and overall quality of life.

 Diet and exercise are the keys to a healthier You!Find A Balance You Can Live With

 Walking is suitable for most people and easy to do.
 Find 30 minutes a day to enjoy it.
-If that's not possible, try finding 40 minutes every other day.
+If that's not possible, try 5 to 10 minutes throughout the day.
 Movement is beneficial for the body.
 It moves the lymph system.

 Walking can put a spring in your step and positively affect the rest of your day.